ethereum/consensus-specs/specs/keys/keystore.md

 **Why are keystores needed at all?**

 Keystores provide a common interface for all clients to ingest validator credentials.
-By standardising this, switching between clients becomes easier as there is a common interface through which to switch.
+By standardizing this, switching between clients becomes easier as there is a common interface through which to switch.

 **Why not reuse Eth1 keystores?**